Frequently Asked Questions

-One is the simple 361 registration, and the other is the complex 351 cell-drug approval.
-All of the orthopedic amniotic and cord products on the market today have the simple 361 registration, which, unlike a drug approval, requires no clinical trials or data.
+One is the simple 361 exemption, and the other is the complex 351 cell-drug approval.
+All of the orthopedic amniotic and cord products on the market today have the simple 361 exemption, which, unlike a drug approval, requires no clinical trials or data.

 What determines if the 351 cell-drug approval is needed?
 The claim of live cells.
 The FDA regulation says at 21 CFR 1271.1 at section 4 part 2 that if you claim that your cells are alive and have metabolic activity and they’re a donor tissue (from one person to another) that’s considered a drug so can’t go through the 361 tissue-registration system.
 It requires a 351 cell drug designation for FDA approval.
 Also, note that it’s simply the claim that makes the difference.
 The cells may really be dead and all that exists is the manufacturer claiming that they’re alive, but the claim is enough to trigger the regulation.